Prince Aribert of Anhalt: Military career

+During World War I, Prince Aribert served on the staff of the 8th Infantry Division and as a battalion and regimental commander.
+On 6 October 1914, he was promoted to Oberst à la suite of the army.
+In October 1917, he took command of the 16th Infantry Brigade.
+On 22 March 1918, he was promoted to Generalmajor à la suite of the army.

 Regent

 When his nephew, Joachim Ernst, succeeded his father as Duke of Anhalt on 13 September 1918, Aribert was appointed regent due to the young age of Joachim Ernst.
 Aribert's brief regency came to an end on 12 November 1918 when he abdicated in the name of his nephew following the German revolution.
 The duchy subsequently became the Free State of Anhalt.

 Later life

 Prince Aribert died in Munich aged 67 on 24 December 1933.

 Honours

-He received the following orders and decorations:
+Prince Aribert received the following orders and decorations: